 Long Barn - Strawberry is a very small town located in the state of California.
 With a population of 1,273 people and just one neighborhood, Long Barn - Strawberry is the 720th largest community in California.

-Long Barn - Strawberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Long Barn - Strawberry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Long Barn - Strawberry is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Long Barn - Strawberry who work in sales jobs (34.27%), management occupations (12.21%), and teaching (10.33%).

 Another notable thing is that Long Barn - Strawberry is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.